IvyYY00/SDE-for-datascience-project/ReadME.md

 Daily Wallpaper Updates: Setting up a system that connects to the internet daily to download the generated wallpaper and apply it to the user's desktop automatically.

+start by manually gathering and processing the data, testing the AI generation, and storing it locally.
+Once that pipeline is working well, focus on automating the scraping and daily updates